Machine Learning Techniques for Predicting House Prices

 The data frame provided was relatively clean, which allowed us to focus on making the variables compatible with our models.

 After looking at the Sale Price feature, we saw that it did not follow a normal distribution, so we decided to transform it to better represent a normal distribution.
 The transformation we used was a logarithmic transformation of the form log(price + 1).

 After transforming the sale price, we noticed several numeric features were not normally distributed.
-This was problematic, as certain linear models are based on the assumption that predictors are normally distributed, and violating these assumptions could negatively affect the linear model, making predictions inaccurate.
-To fix this, we decided to skew those with degrees of skewness are larger than 0.75.
+This was problematic, as certain linear models are based on the assumption that predictors are normally distributed, and violating these assumptions could negatively affect the linear model, thus making predictions inaccurate.
+To fix this, we decided to skew those with degrees of skewness larger than 0.75.

 We filtered the following features to be skewed, which were '1stFlrSF', '2ndFlrSF', '3SsnPorch', 'BsmtFinSF1', 'BsmtFinSF2', 'BsmtHalfBath', 'BsmtUnfSF', 'EnclosedPorch', 'GrLivArea', ‘'KitchenAbvGr', 'LotArea', 'LotFrontage', 'LowQualFinSF', 'MasVnrArea', 'MiscVal', 'OpenPorchSF', 'PoolArea', 'ScreenPorch', 'TotRmsAbvGrd', 'TotalBsmtSF', 'WoodDeckSF'.
 We use the same logarithmic transformation, log(x + 1), to make the features normally distributed.

 Now we had to figure out a way to deal with the ordinal features and categorical features.

 For the ordinal features, we read the descriptive text to extract those features can be turned into numeric features, took them into the dictionary and applied them to columns.